hl2vr/hl2vr.github.io/_pages/faq.md

 ### Two-handed weapons?

 Yes!
-Most weapons can be held two-handed.
+All weapons can be held two-handed.

+Some weapons only benefit *slightly* from a two-hand grip, such as the Pistol.

-Some weapons are *designed* to be held two-handed to reduce recoil and spread: SMG and Combine Pulse Rifle
+Some weapons are *designed* to be held two-handed to reduce recoil and spread, such as the SMG and Combine Pulse Rifle.

-Some weapons *require* two hands to use: Shotgun (needs to be pumped in between shots.)
+Some weapons *require* two hands to use, including the Shotgun (which needs to be pumped in between shots).

 <br />